 I will be forever grateful to Roald Dahl (1916 – 1990) for the deeply grooved etchings of my childhood.
 The unlikely gentle heroes, the impossibly complete settings, the villains, the love of sweets.
-Somewhere in his pages I decided to live in England, in my childhood mind I was already there.
+Somewhere in his pages, I decided to live in England; in my childhood mind, I was already there.

 Roald Dahl’s Boy: Tales of Childhood brings us directly to a childhood that, while embellished, wasn’t imagined.
-And yet it is every bit as wondrous as his books.
+And yet, it is every bit as wondrous as his books.

 This is not an autobiography.
 I would never write a history of myself.
 On the other hand, throughout my young days at school and just afterwards a number of things happened to me that I have never forgotten.
 None of these things is important, but each of them made such a tremendous impression on me that I have never been able to get them out of my mind.

-New York artist Maira Kalman once wrote from the desire to ’empty my mind’ what a lovely launching point.
+New York artist Maira Kalman once wrote from the desire to “empty my mind,” what a lovely launching point.
 I imagine Dahl was similarly motivated.

 He harboured a curious theory about how to develop a sense of beauty in the minds of his children.
 Every time my mother became pregnant, he would wait until the last three months of her pregnancy and then he would announce to her that ‘the glorious walks’ must begin.
-These glorious walks consisted of him taking her to places of great beauty to the countryside and waking with her for about an hour each day to that she could absorb the splendor of the surroundings.
+These glorious walks consisted of him taking her to places of great beauty to the countryside and walking with her for about an hour each day so that she could absorb the splendor of the surroundings.

 His father’s early death left Roald and his four siblings with their young Norwegian mother alone in Wales.
-“A less courageous woman,” writes Dahl, “Would almost certainly have sold the house and packed her bags and headed straight back to Norway.”
+“A less courageous woman,” writes Dahl, “would almost certainly have sold the house and packed her bags and headed straight back to Norway.”
 His mother’s fortitude, conviction in the English school systems, and ability to steward each child to adulthood is one of the brightest lights of Dahl’s life.1

 The world should be grateful Mrs. Dahl enrolled young Roald in English schools.
 From them comes a treasure trove of characters and narratives and, of course, villains.

-We called them masters in those days, not teachers, and at St. Peter’s the one I feared most of all…was Captain Hardcastle.
+We called them masters in those days, not teachers, and at St. Peter’s the one I feared most of all … was Captain Hardcastle.
 This man was slim and wiry and he played football.
 On the football field he wore white running shorts and white gymshoes and short white socks.
 His legs were as hard and thin as ram’s legs and the skin around his calves was almost exactly the colour of mutton fat.
 The hair on his head was not ginger.
 It was a brilliant dark vermilion, like a ripe orange, and it was plastered back with immense quantities of brilliantine.

 There is also, as one would imagine, incredible pain and emotion in these early days.
 The all-encompassing heaviness that overwhelms a child but which adult Dahl puts to words.

 I was homesick during the whole of my first term at St. Peter’s.
-Homesickness is a it like seasickness.
+Homesickness is a bit like seasickness.
 You don’t know how awful it is till you get it, and when you do, it hits you right in the top of the stomach and you want to die.
 The only comfort is that both homesickness and seasickness are instantly curable.
 The first goes away the moment you walk out of the school grounds.

-In Dahl’s childhood adults had power and wielded it viciously.
+In Dahl’s childhood, adults had power and wielded it viciously.

 The Matron was a large fair-haired woman with a bosom.
 Her age was probably no more than twenty-eight but it made no difference whether she was twenty-eight or sixty-eight because to us a grown-up was a grown-up and all grown-ups were dangerous creatures at this school.